House Appropriations chair Terry England (HD 116)

 In 2010 and 2011, England’s campaign bought $1,719 in knives from his personal business, the Homeport Farm Mart, as gifts at his political fund-raisers.
-England said Homeport provided them, at cost, since they could not be bought directly from the manufacturer.
+England said Homeport provided them, at cost, since they could not be purchased directly from the manufacturer.
 In 2012, it bought a used laptop from Homeport for $199.

 England’s campaign has paid Ed Cates, a member of England’s church, $19,374 since 2009 for work as a legislative aide and campaign worker.

 Candidates may make political donations with campaign funds, allowing prolific fund-raisers to share their contributions with other legislators or candidates.
 Some advocacy groups believe such transfers should be limited to an aggregate of $10,000 per election cycle.
 A Senate-passed bill in 2003 would have banned them altogether, but it died in the House.
 England’s committee made these political donations:

 - 2003-04: $0